unacau/kapture/README.md

 ```

 This allows multiple AI clients to control different browser tabs simultaneously without conflict.

+### Benefits of Multiple AI Assistants:
+- **Parallel Workflows**: Have Claude Desktop research while Cline develops code
+- **Specialized Tasks**: Use different AI clients for different types of automation
+- **Team Collaboration**: Multiple team members can use their preferred AI tools simultaneously
+- **Testing & Development**: Test automation scripts with one AI while developing with another

 Then ask Claude to interact with web pages:
 - "Navigate to example.com and take a screenshot"